The Chairman (M.I album): Singles

 The Chairman was supported by two promotional singles.
 The first promotional single, "Chairman", was released on March 19, 2013.
 Jointly produced by E.Kelly, Chopstix and M.I, the song was initially announced as the album's lead single.
 "Chairman" was launched via a Google Plus hangout, which was live-streamed on Google Plus and YouTube.
 The accompanying music video for "Chairman" was filmed in Los Angeles and uploaded to YouTube on May 13, 2013.
 According to the website Saturday Beats, M.I spent ₦10 million on the video shoot.
 The second promotional single, "King James", was released on August 21, 2014.
 M.I describes the song as a non-profit project designed to create awareness and inspire social change.
 "King James" received generally mixed reviews from music critics.

 "Bad Belle" was released as the album's lead single on December 4, 2014.
 Its music video was directed by Mex and features cameo appearances from Basketmouth, Mode 9, Sound Sultan, Yung6ix and Show Dem Camp, among others.
 The album's second single, "Monkey", was released on March 26, 2015.
 The video for the song was self-directed by M.I.
 "Bullion Van" was released as the album's third single.
-Its official music video was directed by Mex.
+Its official music video was directed by Mex, and received a nomination for Best Afro Hip Hop Video at the 2015 Nigerian Music Video Awards.
 Kemi Adetiba recorded an unreleased music video for the song at Koga Studios.
-The video received a nomination for Best Afro Hip Hop Video at the 2015 Nigerian Music Video Awards.